 - Generates events from early in the boot process to capture activity made by even sophisticated kernel-mode malware.

-Uses Sysmon simple command-line options to install and uninstall it, as well as to check and modify Sysmon’s configuration:
+Common usage featuring simple command-line options to install and uninstall Sysmon, as well as to check and modify its configuration:

 |-i||Install service and driver.
 Optionally take a configuration file.|